Numerical Identification of Stationary States and Their Stability in a Model of Quantum Droplets: Numerical Results

 \begin{itemize} \item \textbf{Bifurcation Sequence:} \begin{itemize} \item {The first bifurcation occurs around $\mu \approx 0.285$.
 The corresponding solution (Fig.~\ref{sol_new}~E) profile appears to interpolate between the two branches shown in Fig.~\ref{sol_new}~A and Fig.~\ref{sol_new}~D.} \item At the second turning point of the branch Fig.~\ref{sol_new}~A, we note that the relevant branch appears to regain its stability.
 As concerns this outcome (and, in general, the results at high $N =\int_D |\psi|^2 \, dxdy$ ) further investigation is required. \end{itemize}

 \item \textbf{Stability Analysis of the Primary Branch:} \begin{itemize} \item At the linear limit, the $|2,0\rangle_{(c)}+i|1,1\rangle_{(c)}$ branch is stable with no unstable eigenvalues.
 After the first bifurcation (resulting in the emergence of the waveform of Fig.~\ref{sol_new}~E), it develops a single pair of unstable eigenvalues. {We traced the dependence of the eigenvalues along the branch (Fig.~\ref{sol_new}~A) and found that, similar to the behavior in Fig.~\ref{S_E_20}~C, the instability-inducing real eigenvalue pair crosses the origin becoming imaginary at the final turning point.
-As in Fig.~\ref{S_E_20}~C, the most likely feature here is the presence of a saddle-center bifurcation at this turning point (although we have not been able to fully exclude the possibility of a pitchfork event).} \item\textbf{Remark:} {The solutions presented in Fig.~\ref{sol_new} B, C, and D are not new but correspond to previously reported results.
+As in Fig.~\ref{S_E_20}~C, the most likely feature here is the presence of a saddle-center bifurcation at this turning point (although we have not been able to fully exclude the possibility of a pitchfork event).} While Fig.~\ref{sol_new} contains the actual computed data, Fig.~\ref{fig:pla3} provides a qualitative representation to clarify the connectivity and stability transitions of the different branches. \item\textbf{Remark:} {The solutions presented in Fig.~\ref{sol_new} B, C, and D are not new but correspond to previously reported results.
 Specifically, Fig.~\ref{sol_new}~B shows the same solution as Fig.~\ref{S_E_1,1}~A, Fig.~\ref{sol_new}~C corresponds to the solutions in Fig.~\ref{S_E_1,1}~B and Fig.~\ref{S_E_20}~B, and Fig.~\ref{sol_new}~D shows the same branch as Fig.~\ref{S_E_20}~C. Readers are directed to these referenced figures for detailed analyses.} \end{itemize} \end{itemize} \end{itemize}

 One can already detect the rapidly increasing complexity of the emerging bifurcation diagrams.
 Accordingly, we do not proceed to further states here, although, in principle, the toolbox developed herein can be directly adapted to such cases, as may be relevant in the future.